 Yes, you can handwrite a shipping label as long as it is legible.
 You will still need barcodes which are generated by your carrier of choice.

 2. What is the size of a shipping label?

 Shipping labels are generally about 4” x 6” in size.
 You want to place labels smoothly on each parcel without bubbles or folds.
 Remember that every label is unique — old labels cannot be reused.

 3. Do shipping labels expire?

 Yes.
 Some include a ship-by date that you should try to stick to as much as possible.

 It’s easy!
 Place your shipping label on one side of the package with a large surface.
 Don’t place it near the corners.
 Avoid bends and folds, as they can make the label harder to read and scan.
-You can either tape the label onto the package if you’ve printed on normal paper, or stick it on if you printed on self-adhesive paper.
+You can either tape the label onto the package (if you’ve printed on normal paper), or stick it on using the self-adhesive paper.

 Shipping labels are an essential part of the shipping process and contain highly important information.
-By understanding the nuances of these labels and by using the information from this guide, you can avoid common shipping mistakes and deliver your packages with excellence!
+By understanding the nuances of these labels and by using the information from this guide, you can avoid common shipping mistakes.